megabyte-labs/styled-logger/README.md

 ## Overview

-This project was built to provide styled terminal log messages from within shell scripts (mainly housed in a Taskfile.yml).
-It supports basic log message types that are prepended with an emoji and also provides the capability of logging markdown files styled by Glamour.
+This project was built to provide styled terminal log messages from within shell scripts (mainly housed in a [Task](https://github.com/go-task/task) project).
+It supports basic log message types that are prepended with an emoji and also provides the capability of logging markdown files styled by [Glamour](https://github.com/charmbracelet/glamour).
 {{ load:docs/partials/features.md }}

 <a href="#installation" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>